the-laurel/chain-proposals/evmos/PrecedenceGraph.md

 }
 link Existence Of Principles "https://github.com/the-laurel/chain-proposals/blob/main/evmos/ExistenceOfPrinciples.md"

-class Principle Of Integrity {
+class The Principle Of Integrity {
   created
 }
-link Principle Of Integrity "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfIntegrity.md"
+link The Principle Of Integrity "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfIntegrity.md"

+class The Principle Of Rationality {
+  created
+}
+link The Principle Of Rationality "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfRationality.md"

-Principle Of Integrity  <|-- The Principle Of Transformation Principle Of Integrity  <|-- The Principle Of Reflexivity
+The Principle Of Integrity  <|-- The Principle Of Transformation The Principle Of Integrity  <|-- The Principle Of Reflexivity

-The Principle Of Identity  <|-- Existence Of Principles The Principle Of Transformation <|-- Existence Of Principles The Principle Of Reflexivity <|-- Existence Of Principles
+The Principle Of Identity  <|-- Existence Of Principles The Principle Of Transformation <|-- Existence Of Principles The Principle Of Reflexivity <|-- Existence Of Principles The Principle Of Rationality <|-- Existence Of Principles

 Existence Of Principles <|-- Technical Limitations

 ```